TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 73/Psalms 73.24.md

 ---

-Thou wilt guide me with thy counsel, And afterward receive me to glory.
+You will guide me with your counsel, and afterward receive me to glory.